Geta/GoogleProductFeed/README.md

 For<FeedBuilder>().Use<EpiFeedBuilder>();
 ```

 Make sure dependency injection is setup for Web API.
-The quickest way to do this is install the package: Foundation.WebApi.

 ## Feed Generation
 Populating the feed is handled through a scheduled job and the result is serialized and stored in the database.
-See job 'Google ProductFeed - Create feed' in admin mode.
+See job `Google ProductFeed - Create feed` in admin panel.

 ## Troubleshooting
 If your request to /googleproductfeed returns 404 with message 'No feed generated', make sure you run the job to populate the feed.